aws/aws-iot-device-sdk-python-v2/samples/mqtt/mqtt5_pkcs11_connect.md

     # For Windows: replace 'python3' with 'python' and '/' with '\'
     python3 mqtt5_pkcs11_connect.py --endpoint <endpoint> --ca_file <path to root CA> --cert <path to certificate> --pkcs11_lib <path to PKCS11 lib> --pin <user-pin> --token_label <token-label> --key_label <key-label>
     ```

+  ## Additional Information
+Additional help with the MQTT5 Client can be found in the [MQTT5 Userguide](../../documents/MQTT5_Userguide.md).
+This guide will provide more details on MQTT5 [operations](../../documents/MQTT5_Userguide.md#optional-keyword-arguments), [lifecycle events](../../documents/MQTT5_Userguide.md#lifecycle-events), [connection methods](../../documents/MQTT5_Userguide.md#connecting-to-aws-iot-core), and other useful information.